 }

-match

-Listing 6-
+Listing 6-3: An enum and a match expression that has the variants of the enum as its patterns.

 Let’s break down the match in the value_in_cents function.
 First, we list the match keyword followed by an expression, which in this case is the value coin.
-This feels very similar to an expression used with if, but there’s a big difference: with if, the expression needs to return a boolean value.
+This seems very similar to an expression used with if, but there’s a big difference: with if, the expression needs to return a boolean value.
 Here, it can be any type.
-The type of coin in this example is the Coin enum that we have defined above.
+The type of coin in this example is the Coin enum that we defined in Listing 6-3.

-Next, we have isthe match arms.
+Next are the match arms.
 An arm has two parts: a pattern and some code.
-The first arm here has a pattern that is the value Coin::Penny, then the => operator that separates the pattern and the code to run.
+The first arm here has a pattern that is the value Coin::Penny and then the => operator that separates the pattern and the code to run.
 The code in this case is just the value 1.
 Each arm is separated from the next with a comma.

 When the match expression executes, it compares the resulting value against the pattern of each arm, in order.
 If a pattern matches the value, the code associated with that pattern is executed.
 If that pattern doesn’t match the value, execution continues to the next arm, much like a coin sorting machine.
-We can have as many arms as we need: our match above has four arms.
+We can have as many arms as we need: in Listing 6-3, our match has four arms.

 The code associated with each arm is an expression, and the resulting value of the expression in the matching arm is the value that gets returned for the entire match expression.

-Curly braces typically aren’t used if the match arm code is short, as it is in the above example where each arm just returns a value.
-If you wanted to run multiple lines of code in a match arm, you can use curly braces.
-For example, this code would print out “Lucky penny!” every time the method was called with a Coin::Penny, but would still return the last value of the block, 1:
+Curly braces typically aren’t used if the match arm code is short, as it is in Listing 6-3 where each arm just returns a value.
+If you want to run multiple lines of code in a match arm, you can use curly braces.
+For example, the following code would print out “Lucky penny!” every time the method was called with a Coin::Penny but would still return the last value of the block, 1:

 fn value_in_cents(coin: Coin) -> i32 {